bfosberry/GameSocial/README.md

 Spoon Programming Applied: http://www.youtube.com/watch?v=dYBjVTMUQY0

-Play around in our development environment [here](http://hackgamesocial.herokuapp.com/) If you are interested in what we're doing please feel free to [contribute](https://github.com/bfosberry/GameSocial/wiki/Contributing).
+Play around in our development environment [here](http://hackgamesocial.herokuapp.com/)
+If you are interested in what we're doing please feel free to [contribute](https://github.com/bfosberry/GameSocial/wiki/Contributing).

+To stay up to date on what we are doing join our [Google Group](https://groups.google.com/forum/#!forum/hackgamesocial)

 ----

 ## Overview